aerickson/OctoPrint-HTU31/README.md

 Activate the Octoprint venv, cd into this repo, and `pip3 install .`.

-### Setup
+## Configuration

-Configure the plugin with the i2c ID's of your sensors.
+In Octoprint, configure the plugin with the i2c ID's of your sensors.

+Format: "name:hex_address,name2:hex_address2"
+e.g., "External:40,Enclosure:41"

 ## Troubleshooting